-Your open enrollment period for Medigaps begins the day your Part B starts and continues for six months; it cannot be changed once it starts.
+Your Medigap Open Enrollment Period begins the day your Part B starts and continues for six months. it can be changed annually starts.
 During this period, all Medigap insurers doing business in Idaho must accept you for any plan they offer in this state, and they cannot base your premiums on your medical history.

 If you have not had continuous creditable coverage for at least six months prior to the open enrollment period, some insurers may impose a pre-existing waiting period for benefits to be paid.
 If you are under 65, Idaho rules allow Medigap plans to charge up to 150% of the rate for 65 year-old beneficiaries but they cannot decline your application during your open enrollment period.